omicsNLP/Auto-CORPus/Tutorial/data_elements.md

 - Figures
   - caption

-The `references` section does not require any entries within the data sub-section to function correctly but does allow the use of:
+In addition, the References section does not require any entries within the `data` entity to function correctly, but does allow the use of:
   - title
   - journal
   - volume

-Some publishing groups will wrap parts of the reference text within tags to identify the above information, the inclusion of these data entries will add the parsed info to the output as a seperate key:value pair.
+Some HTML source files include markup within the reference text to identify the above information.
+The inclusion of these `data` entries in the config will enable Auto-CORPus to identify and process this information and include it in the output file.